 How to shorten your sales cycle.

-There are a few simple things you can do to speed up your sales cycle and close deals faster, including qualifying your leads effectively, focusing on a buyer’s journey, and work on preparation for your sales calls.
+There are a few simple things you can do to speed up your sales cycle and the stages of your sales cycle to close deals faster, including qualifying your leads effectively, focusing on a buyer’s journey, and work on preparation for your sales calls.

 When it comes to you as a sales professional the qualification call is also critical to optimize your time and the amount of time you spend pursuing prospects that will lead to deals and weeding out leads that simply are not the right fit.
 After all, working towards quality prospects over a large number of leads will help you close more deals in the longer term and result in shorter more focused sales cycles.